NOTE: Because each of these steps can be a possible resolution for display issues, check the display function after completing each step.

 - Move the computer and monitor to a different room.

 NOTE: If this eliminates the display issues then an EMI or AC voltage problem exists in the original room.
 A line conditioner may help, but is not guaranteed to resolve voltage problems.

 - Connect the monitor to a different computer.

 NOTE: If this eliminates the display issues then a software or video card problem exists on the original computer.

 - Replace the monitor cable being used with either a different cable of the same type, or a cable of another type (HD-15/DVI-D).

 If the display problems persist after replacing the cable, the connector on the LCD is faulty and service will be required to resolve the issue.
-Begin the procedure to send your Sony product into a Sony facility to be repaired.
+Go to Product Repair.